ptarmiganlabs/butler-sos-docs/content/en/docs/Examples/general_sense_monitoring/_index.md

 One possible use case for this information is to see what users will be affected by a pending server reboot.
 You could even use this information to send a chat message to these users, informing them that their connection to Sense will be lost in x minutes.
 This feature is not available in Butler SOS out of the box, but is quite possible to implement if needed.

+As of Butler SOS v5.0.0, detailed user session metrics stored in a fairly comprehensive way in InfluxDB.
+The visualisation of these metrics is still kind of rough though.
+The charts below can serve as inspiration, but can surely be improved upon..

 ![Grafana dashboard](senseops_detailed_sessions.png "Detailed sessions info in Grafana dashboard") *Detailed user sessions info per server and virtual proxy*